The Commons (TV series): Production

 The Commons was written by Shelley Birse with Matt Ford, Michael Miller and Matt Cameron.
 It is produced by Diane Haddon for Playmaker in association with Sony Pictures Television.
 Jeffrey Walker is the director with Rowan Woods and Jen Leacey.

 The series aired on Sundance Now in the United States in 2020.

+Awards

+Birse won the 2020 John Hinde Award for Excellence in Science-Fiction Writing at the AWGIE Awards for The Commons.